UI/UX Lead

 Exposure to front-end development enough to understand what is easy and hard to implement and to communicate with engineers effectively about implementation trade-offs.

+Competitive compensation including base salary, bonus, and equity.
 Hybrid work model from our Texas office with comprehensive benefits including health, dental, vision, 401(k) with match, and generous PTO.
+Close partnership with a Director of Product Management who values design as a strategic function, not a production service.

 UI/UX Lead